-An allegation that the proposed termination represents an instance of unlawful discrimination will Updated and Approved by the Board of Trustees May 13, 2016 be referred to the University's Equal Employment Opportunity Manager to be investigated according to the provisions of the University's Policy Prohibiting Unlawful Discrimination or Harassment (§3.5.5, Appendix 3-A).
+An allegation that the proposed termination represents an instance of unlawful discrimination will be referred to the University's Equal Employment Opportunity Manager to be investigated according to the provisions of the University's Policy Prohibiting Unlawful Discrimination or Harassment (§3.5.5, Appendix 3-A).
 Allegations of unlawful discrimination will be considered and resolved before the Faculty Review Committee's review will occur.
 Any conclusion(s) reached by the Equal Employment Opportunity Manager on the basis of an investigation into charges of unlawful discrimination related to a proposed termination will be provided to the Faculty Review Committee if it is asked to review the evidence.